hpufo/Newton/README.md

-# CampaignViewer
+# Newton
-Programming challenge for MediaMath.
-I created a Campaign Viewer using their sample API.
-To do this I used React/Redux.
+Programming challenge for NewtonX.
+I created a react chrome extension that allows users to enter a query in which the app returns a list of the results scraped from google search.

 Usefull commands: